santosh-java/muchbetter-restapi/README.md

 1. For all the APIs, I would like to implement HAETOAS wherever necessary so that it will be intuitive for the clients to use the API.
 2. Implement pagination for /transactions API.
+3. Need to pass in the DB details and other configuration details as configurable parameters to the application so that it would be robust.
+As of now, DB details are hardcoded.

 >**_Included a runnable JAR file which can be used to start the Ratpack server with all the four ReST endpoints started._**